Celebración de la Ciudad Natal

 Celebración de la Ciudad Natal (Hometown Celebration) is a live album by the indie rock band My Morning Jacket, released exclusively for Record Store Day and sold only in exclusive independent retail stores.
-The audio was taken from two concerts held in Louisville, Kentucky at record store ear X-tacy and at Waterfront Park.
+The audio was taken from two concerts held in Louisville, Kentucky, at the record store Ear X-Tacy and at Waterfront Park.
 On May 1 the band re-released the album digitally, also sold exclusively on an independent music site and available for streaming on Spotify.